jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Though it sounds a bit pretentious, writing code from a good design felt a bit like the [Scribbling and Bibbling](https://www.youtube.com/watch?v=qzY2IeoveHw&t=100s) scene from _Amadeus_.
 Let the AI do the _scribbling and bibbling_.

+I've spent the past three years documenting software ideas that I learned during my career in this blog.
+Has it all been in vain?
+Is AI making the practices I've been writing about obsolete?

+I don't think so.
+If anything, I think the practices in my blog may be even more important than ever.

 AI won't create a good design by default.
 It will need to be nudged by software engineers.

 This along with other judgement calls is where software engineers will still add value.

+The reports of the software engineering's death is greatly exaggerated.

 # Context Window